T8RIN/ImageToolbox/README.md

 # 🗺️ Project Overview

 ImageToolbox is a versatile image editing tool designed for efficient photo manipulation.
-It allows users to crop, apply filters, edit EXIF data, erase backgrounds, and even convert images to PDFs.
+It allows users to crop, apply filters, edit EXIF data, erase backgrounds, and even enhance images with AI.
 Ideal for both photographers and developers, the tool offers a simple interface with powerful capabilities.